T. J. Parker (basketball)

-Terence Jonathan "T. J." Parker (born May 16, 1984) is a French-American former professional basketball player and a current professional coach.
+Terence Jonathan Parker (born May 16, 1984) is a French-American former professional basketball player and a current professional coach.
+He is the former head coach for Chorale Roanne Basket of the LNB Pro A.

 Early life

 Parker attended Lisle High School, in Lisle, Illinois, where he played both high school basketball and football.

 Playing career

 College career

 Parker played college basketball at Northwestern University, with the Northwestern Wildcats, from 2002 to 2005.

 Professional career

 In 2005, after playing college basketball at Northwestern University in Illinois, Parker came back to France, and he suited up for the Paris Basket Racing club.
 On November 19, 2006, he scored a career-high 23 points, on 7-for-11 shooting from 3-point range, in an 83–77 win over Pau-Orthez.
 In 2007, he joined the French Pro A League club SLUC Nancy.

 In 2009, he moved to the French Pro A League club ASVEL.
 After playing in the French 3rd Division with Orchies, Parker retired from playing pro club basketball in 2010, due to knee issues.